-Having just completed my pre-clin side of medical school, I've been through the often seemingly daunting process that many of you are about to start this summer of a med school application but don't panic!
-Having received all 4 of my interviews and all 4 offers from them, I have an understanding of what admissions tutors look for and how they test for it in an interview.
+Having completed my pre-clin side of medical school, I've been through the often seemingly daunting process that many of you are going through currently of a med school application.
+Having received all 4 of my interviews and offers from each of them, I have an understanding of what admissions tutors look for and how they test for it in an interview.
 Most importantly, having been through the admission process I can guide you through applying to the med schools where you can maximise your chances of an offer based on your specific strengths.
 Having done an MMI and Panel interview I can offer specific interview practice regarding both.

 GCSEs - 10A*s (English Lang + Lit, Maths, Biology, Chemistry, Physics, French, History, Geography, Latin) 1A (Drama)